Here are the methods to enable remote debugging for Chrome browser on various operating systems:

 If your Chrome installation directory is different, please modify the command accordingly.

-- The Chrome browser will start in debug mode and listen to port 9222 to accept remote debug connections.
+- Chrome browser will start in debug mode and listen on port 9222 to accept remote debugging connections.

 /Applications/Google\ Chrome.app/Contents/MacOS/Google\ Chrome --remote-debugging-port=9222